Uche05/cwywithdjango/README.md

 - As a staff user, I want to be able to log in to my account, using the details sent to me, so I can know I am part of the organization.
 - As a staff user, I want to be able to set my non-availability after login so that my bosses and the workplace I have will know when I am not available/ when I am on holiday.
 - As a staff user, I want to be able to see necessary details about myself after login, so that I know the company has needed details about me.
-  As a staff user, I want to see what work schedule has been booked into my
+- As a staff user, I want to see what work schedule has been booked into my dashboard.
-- As a client user, I want to be able to create an account, so that I can use their client dashboard system and they know I am their client.
 - As a client user, I want to be able to log in to the client portal, using my login details, so that I can use their client dashboard system.
 - As a client user, I want to be able to see the staff made available to my company, request change or set service unavailability so that I know which staff is cleaning when we need cleaning and let you know when we do not need cleaning.
 - As a client user, I want to be able to specify when I need or don’t need cleaners.